ort-israel/wpmanualtranslation/README.md

 2. csvparser.py: Parses the csv files and creates item lists (Calls the proper class constructor).
 3. htmlparser.py: Remove unneeded html tags from the content.
 Replaces images with \*\*\*\*Image\*\*\*\*.
 4. baseitem.py: Parent class for items.
-5. post.py, media.py, tag.py: Classes for each item type (post also accommodates pages and nav items, tag also accommodates categories).
+5. post.py, tag.py: Classes for each item type (post also accommodates pages, media and nav items, tag also accommodates categories and menu items).
 6. foreign.py: Detects foreign strings.
 7. outputcreator.py: Creates the output files. small file vs complete file: small file contains only the foreign strings, complete contains everything.
 Use complete for context.